 2. Know your hair type:

 It is very important to know what is your hair type and what type of color can suit you.
 My hair type is extra fine hair, quite unusually thin.
 Like, my 20 hair strand is similar to one normal hair strand.
-It’s not that I have a bad thin hair but I simply born with such fancy hair.
+It’s not that I’ve very thin hair but I simply born with such fancy hair.
 Thus, my hair is very stubborn when it comes to color.
 No matter how much you feed them they won’t be fulfilled with the desired opacity.
 And sometimes they might go in a totally different direction.

 So, do expect such experience as well.
-I did went to the salon to get my green hair after 8/9 days as I was told.
+I did go to the salon to get my green hair after 8/9 days as I was told.

-3. Choosing a right professional for a perfect ‘Green Hair’ outcome:
+3. Choosing the right professional for a perfect ‘Green Hair’ outcome:

 The first time I did my green hair was this (the picture above), A cool toned deep sea green and quite popping.
 I did like the color at the end however, this is not what I expected.
 The pictures I collected and showed to my stylist as a suggestion was totally different (just like the pictures below, my next green hair) compared to the outcome.
 I’m not sure if it was my failure to make him understand my desire.
 Additionally, it did bother me big time when the color came out wrong (black gray ombre) in the first place.
 After all, the hair colorist should’ve known the color fact.